LinuxForHealth/connect/local-config/ipfs/README.md

 ```

 #### Build, tag and push the s390x image
-On your s390x machine, first edit Dockerfile and add s390x to the [list of supported architectures](https://github.com/ipfs/go-ipfs/blob/e9b1e2d6fb916a342d0d013a3db7b88145ae5eb5/Dockerfile#L37) for tini:
+On your s390x machine, first edit the Dockerfile and add s390x to the [list of supported architectures](https://github.com/ipfs/go-ipfs/blob/e9b1e2d6fb916a342d0d013a3db7b88145ae5eb5/Dockerfile#L37) for tini:
 ```shell
 "amd64" | "armhf" | "arm64" | "s390x")
 ```